Non-Local Representation based Mutual Affine-Transfer Network for Photorealistic Stylization: Proposed Method

+As discussed in Sec.~\ref{sec:formulate}, pixels in natural images can be represented as a linear combination of a set of color bases with the coefficients satisfying two physical constraints, \ie, sum-to-one and non-negativity.
+In order to guarantee the constraints are met, in the network design, we adopt a shared stick-breaking encoder to naturally incorporate the physical constraints.
+The detailed network structure of the shared stick-breaking encoder is shown in the left part of Fig.~\ref{fig:flow_feature}, where each rectangle block denotes a fully-connected layer with neurons.

-The Dirichlet-Net is constructed with the stick-breaking process, which can be illustrated as breaking a unit-length stick into $k$ pieces, the length of which follows a Dirichlet distribution~\cite{sethuraman1994constructive}.
+The stick-breaking process can be illustrated as breaking a unit-length stick into $k$ pieces, where the length of each piece follows the Dirichlet distribution~\cite{sethuraman1994constructive}.
+Samples collected from the Dirichlet distribution naturally satisfy the sum-to-one and non-negativity constraints.
 Here, we follow the work of \cite{nalisnick2016deep,qu2018unsupervised}, which draw the samples of representation $\mathcal{S}$ from the Kumaraswamy distribution \cite{kumaraswamy1980generalized}.
-Assuming that the row vector of representations is denoted as ${\mathbf{s}_i}_\rightarrow = \{s_{ij}\}_{1 \leq j \leq k}$, we have $0\leq s_{ij}\leq1$, and $\sum_{j=1}^{k}{s_{ij}}=1$.
-Each variable $s_{ij}$ can be defined as
+Assuming that the row vector of representations for a single pixel is denoted as $\mathbf{s}_\rightarrow = \{s_{i}\}_{1 \leq i \leq k}$, we have $0\leq s_{i}\leq1$, and $\sum_{i=1}^{k}{s_{i}}=1$, where $k$ is the number of color bases.
+Each variable $s_{i}$ can be defined as

-where $v_{it}\sim 1-(1-u_{it}^\frac{1}{\beta_{i}})$ is drawn from the inverse transform of Kumaraswamy distribution.
-Both parameters $u_{it}$ and $\beta_{i}$ are learned through the network for each row vector as illustrated in Fig.~\ref{fig:flow}.
-Since $\beta_i>0$, a softplus is adopted as the activation function \cite{dugas2001incorporating} at the ${\beta}$ layer.
-Similarly, a sigmoid \cite{han1995influence} is used to map ${u}$ into $(0,1)$ range at the $\mathbf{u}$ layer.
-To increase the representation power of the network, the encoder of the network is densely connected, \ie, each layer is fully connected with all its subsequent layers \cite{huang2016densely}.
+where $v_{i}\sim 1-(1-u_{i}^\frac{1}{\beta_{i}})$ is drawn from the inverse transform of the Kumaraswamy distribution.
+Both parameters $u_{i}$ and $\beta_{i}$ are learned through the network for each row vector, as illustrated in Fig.~\ref{fig:flow_feature}.
+Since $\beta_i>0$, a softplus is adopted as the activation function \cite{dugas2001incorporating} at the ${\boldsymbol\beta}$ layer.
+Similarly, a sigmoid \cite{han1995influence} is used to map ${u}$ into the $(0,1)$ range at the $\mathbf{u}$ layer.
+The input of the encoder has three neurons carrying the color information of the RGB channels of each pixel in the images, and it is densely connected to all the subsequent layers by stacking the layers together to increase the representation power of the network, as shown in the left block of Fig.~\ref{fig:flow_feature}.
+More details are described in Sec.1 of the supplementary file.